Excellence is not accomplished through complacency and mediocrity.

 Corporation of the City of Red Deer Operating Expenses

-The City’s operating budget for 2017 is more than $350 million!
-Our City is failing to bring its spending under control notwithstanding the financial realities faced by many Red Deer taxpayers.
+Our City is failing to bring its spending under control commensurate to the challenging financial realities faced by many Red Deer taxpayers.

 We should be able to expect our City to hold itself to similar standards of financial stewardship and responsibility as expected of taxpayer businesses and households.

-The area in red of more than $845 million amount partially or wholly represents inefficient use or waste of taxpayer dollars by failure to keep spending increases in line with inflation and population increases since 2003.
-In 2016 alone, this potential inefficient use or waste of taxpayer dollars is more than $136 million!
+The area in red of more than $1.1 billion amount partially or wholly represents inefficient use or waste of taxpayer dollars by failure to keep spending increases in line with inflation and population increases since 2003.
+In 2018 alone, this potential inefficient use or waste of taxpayer dollars is more than $128 million!